 Finish the tour: at JR Kamakura station.

-If you wish, I introduce you to a “Komachi street”, attractive shopping street near the station.
+If you'd like, I introduce you to a “Komachi street”, attractive shopping street near the station.

-I give you a necessary information to go back to your hotel from JR Kamakura station.
+A guide give you a detailed information to return to your hotel,

 transportation fee for you and a guide during the tour